 A front tooth is a big part of your smile!
 Treatment for a broken front tooth may include bonding, a dental crown, or a porcelain veneer depending on the severity of the damage and your desired outcome.
 Often, front tooth injuries result from sports or activities and can be prevented by wearing an athletic mouth guard during play.
 Another common cause of a broken front tooth is biting into something you shouldn't.
 Never use your teeth as tools and bite into anything that is not food.

 Are you looking for a St. Paul dentist who treats dental emergencies?
+Give us a call!
 Dr. Terry O'Neill is here to help.

 When my sons tooth was knocked out we panicked... within about three minutes Dr. O'Neill called us right back and we met him down at the office within a ...
 Read More